Interpolated Quantile Estimation: A Unified Framework Bridging Quantiles and the Mean: Parameter Geometry

 \subsection{Summary of Main Findings}

-The geometric viewpoint clarifies the different roles played by the smoothing parameter $h$ in the three families: \begin{itemize} \item For fixed $(z,h)$, the estimator $\hat q(z,h)$ smoothly interpolates between a quantile and the mean, with asymptotic variance given by Theorem~\ref{thm:CLT}.
+The geometric viewpoint clarifies the different roles played by the interpolation parameter $h$ in the three families: \begin{itemize} \item For fixed $(z,h)$, the estimator $\hat q(z,h)$ continuously interpolates between a quantile and the mean, with asymptotic variance given by Theorem~\ref{thm:CLT}.

-\item For the plug--in quantile estimator, smoothing does not translate into asymptotic efficiency gains; the estimator remains equivalent to the classical sample quantile.
+\item For the plug--in quantile estimator, interpolation does not translate into asymptotic efficiency gains; the estimator remains equivalent to the classical sample quantile.

-\item For mean estimation, the smoothed family $\hat q(\hat z,h)$ is asymptotically equivalent to the sample mean for all $h\ge0$, showing that smoothing cannot improve upon the efficiency of $\bar Y$. \end{itemize} These conclusions are validated numerically in Section~\ref{sec:numerical_validation}.
+\item For mean estimation, the interpolated family $\hat q(\hat z,h)$ is asymptotically equivalent to the sample mean for all $h\ge0$, showing that interpolation cannot improve upon the efficiency of $\bar Y$. \end{itemize} These conclusions are validated numerically in Section~\ref{sec:numerical_validation}.